-Expertise in a niche gives you the authority to answer questions related to that niche and provide them useful resources after research.
+Expertise in a niche gives you the authority to answer questions related to that niche and provide them with useful resources after research.
 The same is the case for book editors.

-The good editor understands the market trends in which they are working and the best editors are those who specialize in a few niches to become experts in them.
+A good editor understands the market trends in which they are working and the best editors are those who specialize in a few niches to become experts in them.

 The best editors are expected to pay critical attention to every detail.

 But how will you figure out if the editor catches every minute detail including styling, grammatical errors, or any other typos?